babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ### Dependencies May Not Publish ES2015+

-TODO:

 - Due to complexity and tooling, it may be difficult for projects to publish ES2015/ESM without more setup.
 This is probably the biggest issue to get right, even docs aren't enough.
 We should add some feature requests to `@babel/cli` to make this easier, and maybe make the `babel` package do this by default?
 Tools like @developit's [microbundle](https://github.com/developit/microbundle) may help a lot with this.
-- How do we deal with polyfills?
-This could be it's own post (I never finished it).
-Mention `preset-env` + polyfills.
+- How do we deal with polyfills (I have another post to discuss this)?
 What would it look like for a library author not to have to think about polyfills (or the user).

 With that said, how does Babel help with all this?